 Read our latest blog post on the Women Deliver “Deliver for Good” platform.
 And you’ll see why it matters for all of us to help women and girls everywhere.
 The Secret to Saving the Planet?
 Women and Girls.

-Dorset, VT–The BOMA Project, a U.S.-based nonprofit that implements a high-impact, gender-focused poverty graduation program in the drought-threatened arid lands of East Africa, announced the appointment of Susan Bornstein as Deputy Director.
+Manchester, VT–The BOMA Project, a U.S.-based nonprofit that implements a high-impact, gender-focused poverty graduation program in the drought-threatened arid lands of East Africa, announced the appointment of Susan Bornstein as Deputy Director.
 BOMA provides ultra-poor women with seed capital and financial and life skills training so that they can start a business and establish savings

 Every mother dreams of giving her children a better life.
 But so many mothers live below the extreme poverty line, facing daily challenges just to provide food and basic needs.
 This Mother’s Day, BOMA is celebrating more than 86,000 mothers and children who have been lifted out of extreme poverty in the arid lands of